 I am from the Kansai region of Japan.
 In Kansai, Dorayaki is known as “Mikasayama Manju”.
 Because the famous mountain Wakakusayama in Nara prefecture is also called Mikasayama and the round shape of Dorayaki look like the shape of the gentle slope of that mountain.

-Here is my recipe for Dorayaki and If you liked it, please rate it and leave a comment below.
-Also, don’t forget to follow me on Youtube, Pinterest, Facebook, Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
+If you like the recipe please rate the recipe and leave comments below.
+Also don’t forget to follow me on Youtube, Pinterest, Facebook, Twitter and Instagram.
+This way you keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to Sign up for a weekly newsletter so you never miss out on new authentic delicious Japanese recipes!
 Sign up form is on the right-hand sidebar.

-- 150 g flour
+- 150 g all purpose flour (1 cup)

 - 1 tsp baking powder